Tiny Weekends

 • Combine with a walk along Brandywine Creek.
 The path from the parking lot follows the water and is beautiful.

-• The closest good coffee is Brew HaHa on Lovering Ave (5-minute drive) or in Trolley Square.
+• Closest good coffee is Brew HaHa on Lovering Ave (5-minute drive) or in Trolley Square.

 When to Go